josdejong/lossless-json/README.md

 ### stringify(value [, replacer [, space [, numberStringifiers]]])

-The `LosslessJSON.stringify()`` function converts a JavaScript value to a JSON string, optionally replacing values if a replacer function is specified, or optionally including only the specified properties if a replacer array is specified.
+The `LosslessJSON.stringify()` function converts a JavaScript value to a JSON string, optionally replacing values if a replacer function is specified, or optionally including only the specified properties if a replacer array is specified.

 - **@param** `{*} value`
   The value to convert to a JSON string.
 - **@param** `{function(key: string, value: *) | Array.<string | number>} [replacer]`
-  A function that alters the behavior of the stringification process, or an array of String and Number objects that serve as a whitelist for selecting the properties of the value object to be included in the JSON string.
-  If this value is null or not provided, all properties of the object are included in the resulting JSON string.
+  A function that alters the behavior of the stringification process, or an array with strings or numbers that serve as a whitelist for selecting the properties of the value object to be included in the JSON string.
+If this value is `null` or not provided, all properties of the object are included in the resulting JSON string.
 - **@param** `{number | string} [space]`
-  A String or Number object that's used to insert white space into the output JSON string for readability purposes.
-If this is a Number, it indicates the number of space characters to use as white space; this number is capped at 10 if it's larger than that.
+  A `string` or `number` that is used to insert white space into the output JSON string for readability purposes.
+If this is a `number`, it indicates the number of space characters to use as white space.
 Values less than 1 indicate that no space should be used.
-If this is a String, the string (or the first 10 characters of the string, if it's longer than that) is used as white space.
-If this parameter is not provided (or is null), no white space is used.
+If this is a `string`, the `string` is used as white space.
+If this parameter is not provided (or is `null`), no white space is used.
 - **@param** `{Array<{test: (value: any) => boolean, stringify: (value: any) => string}>} [numberStringifiers]`
   An optional list with additional number stringifiers, for example to serialize a `BigNumber`.
 The output of the function must be valid stringified JSON number.
 When `undefined` is returned, the property will be deleted from the object.
 The difference with using a `replacer` is that the output of a `replacer` must be JSON and will be stringified afterwards, whereas the output of the `numberStringifiers` is already stringified JSON.
 - **@returns** `{string | undefined}`